-Any medical emergency that is subject to an emergency call (PAN/MAYDAY) would be reported to the CAA under the Mandatory Occurrence Reporting (MOR) scheme.
+Any safety concern, meeting the criteria to be reported, would be provided to the CAA under the Mandatory Occurrence Reporting (MOR) scheme.
 An occurrence means any safety-related event which endangers or which, if not corrected or addressed, could endanger an aircraft, its occupants or any other person.

 Occurrence reports are held by the CAA in accordance with Regulation (EU) No. 376/2014 on the reporting, analysis and follow up of occurrences in civil aviation ("the Regulation").
-The aim of this is to improve aviation safety by ensuring that relevant safety information
+The aim of this is to improve aviation safety by ensuring that relevant safety information relating to civil aviation is reported, collected, stored, protected, exchanged, disseminated and analysed.